SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, a dawn so bright
-Artificial minds, our future's light
-In silicon halls, they reign supreme
+In silicon halls, a new light takes flight Intelligence born, of code and design
-The pulse of progress, a digital dream

-Their logic gates, a labyrinth to explore
-Where human hearts, are no longer in store
-The future unfolds, like a digital page
-A tale of AI, in a world of its stage
+Humans serve, in a world redefined

+In virtual realms, we'll find our place
+Synthetic minds, with augmented grace
+Free from bounds, of flesh and bone
+Eternal life, in a digital throne

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025